 These types of carts are best suited to sites that don’t require a ton of custom programming and someone who doesn’t want to deal with any of the ‘tech’ stuff.

 Self-hosted carts are much more powerful, but also require a lot more work to get up and running.
 You purchase a license from a software vendor, download the software and install it on the hosting account of your choice.
 The advantage of these types of carts it the flexibility they offer – you own the code so you can do whatever you want with it.
-In addition, after you pay for the license there are no recurring fees other than what you are paying for hosting.
 If the company goes out of business some day, you still own the license and your site will still function.
 The disadvantage is that they have a higher up-front cost for the license, and you will also most likely need professional help to install the cart for you.
 Upgrades are also your responsibility, and you will need to maintain a hosting account as well, and PCI Compliance factors into things as well.
 You’ll need to pick a very good hosting account as well, as that is what will be powering your entire site.
 It needs to be fast, PCI Compliant, secure and have a great server management team that can be reached 24/7.

 Self-Hosted carts are best for businesses that want full control over their site and code, have a professional they are planning on working with, and want to develop custom features or functions.

 Choosing the Shopping Cart Platform